Never used filo before? We help you expand your repertoire.

 - Use filo to make parcels around moist fillings – either small triangles (try spinach and feta) or larger envelope-size parcels (try chicken or fish pie filling).

 - Put canned or fresh fruit in the middle of small filo circles with a little honey.
 Scrunch up the filo to make scrunchy parcels, and bake in the oven.

 - Filo makes an impressive-looking pie topping when you scrunch sheets into loose balls or rosettes and cover the top of your pie with them.
-Try this Silver beet and feta pie recipe.
+Try this Chicken and leek filo pie recipe.